atlowChemi/AirportProject/BL/Readme.md

 ## 1.1.
 Motivation

-In order to keep things readable and simple, the project is broken down to small units.
+In order to keep things readable and simple, the project is broken down to small units [(SOC)](https://en.wikipedia.org/wiki/Separation_of_concerns).

 The server doesn't actually do anything on it's own, and any request it gets will be fully handled by a service which lives in this project.